moooeg/vrc-push-back/README.md

 Thank you, from the Frij team,

-_Eric, Thomas, Johnson, Judy , Nicki & Ethan_
+_Eric, Thomas, Johnson, Judy , Niki & Ethan_